rsyncOSX/RsyncUI/phase3.md

 Current replacements:

-- `CreateOutputforView.swift` is now a plain helper struct with async methods for output mapping and logfile presentation.
+- `CreateOutputforView.swift` is now a plain helper struct.
+The pure output-mapping helpers are synchronous, while the logfile and restore-list helpers stay async where they still cross storage or trimming boundaries.
 - `GetversionofRsyncUI.swift` is now a plain helper struct that fetches version metadata and exposes `getversionsofrsyncui()` and `downloadlinkofrsyncui()`.

 Current direct helper use shows the actor removal is landed:

-- `Estimate.swift`, `ObservableRestore.swift`, `OneTaskDetailsView.swift`, `VerifyTaskTabView.swift`, `RestoreTableView.swift`, `extensionQuickTaskView.swift`, and `LogfileView.swift` all call `CreateOutputforView()` directly.
+- `Estimate.swift`, `ObservableRestore.swift`, `OneTaskDetailsView.swift`, `VerifyTaskTabView.swift`, `RestoreTableView.swift`, `extensionQuickTaskView.swift`, and `LogfileView.swift` all still call `CreateOutputforView()` directly, but the pure-mapping call sites no longer need `await`.
 - `SidebarMainView.swift` and `AboutView.swift` both call `GetversionofRsyncUI()` directly.

-The remaining work here is downstream cleanup of `Task {}` wrappers around these helpers, not bringing the actors back.
+The remaining work here is the smaller set of true async helper/service entry points, not bringing the actors back.

 ### C. Detached persistence replacement - **Done**